Chair, 2014-15: Thomas Williamson, nationalism, health, globalization, cultural theory, Southeast Asia

 The department periodically offers courses on special topics.
 The specific title is listed in the class and lab schedule when it is offered.
 Prerequisites to be determined by instructor.

 Students gain the skills necessary to conduct and critically evaluate quantitative research.
 Students learn the underlying theoretical assumptions and orientations of quantitative research, including research design, sampling techniques, strategies for data collection, and approaches to analysis.
 Students gain practice in data analysis by conducting a research project and using the Statistical Package for the Social Sciences (SPSS), a standard in sociology.
 Open to sociology/anthropology majors only.
-Prerequisite: Statistics 110 or 212.
+Prerequisite: STAT 110 or STAT 212.
 Offered annually in the fall semester.
 Counts toward environmental studies major (social science track).

 Students learn to design and conduct qualitative research in the tradition of sociological and anthropological ethnography.
 Students discuss theoretical approaches to ethnography and learn data collection methods through case studies and fieldwork assignments.
 Students use their own research to gain experience in interpreting field notes, doing analysis, and writing an ethnographic interpretation of their research findings.
 Open to junior or senior sociology/anthropology majors only.
-Prerequisite: Sociology 291 or 292.
+Prerequisite: SOAN 291 or SOAN 292.
 Offered annually in the spring semester.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: Determined by individual instructor.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.